Multi-Tier-Cloud/hash-lookup/README.md

 ```
 Usage of registry-cli add:
 $ registry-cli add [OPTIONS ...] <config> <image-name> <service-name>

+Builds a Docker image for a given microservice, pushes to DockerHub, and adds it to the registry-service

 Example:
 $ ./registry-service add --dir ./image-files ./service-conf.json username/service:1.0 my-service:1.0